 - the second bottle is reconstituted after the first one is used up, so both do not expire at the same time

-Patients may ask a pharmacy team to supply antibiotics in its dry form.
-Mixing of the antibiotic with water is straight forward, however, the correct amount of water needs to be used for reconstitution.
-Quantity of water (in milliliters) is always given on product label, present on the bottle.
+Patients may ask a pharmacy team to supply antibiotics in their dry form.
+Mixing the antibiotic with water is straightforward, however, the correct amount of water needs to be used for reconstitution.
+Quantity of water (in milliliters) is always given on the product label, present on the bottle.
 The amount of water that needs to be added to the dry powder varies between different forms of antibiotics for children.
-Children may be given incorrect amount of an antibiotic if the wrong amount of water is used to mix it with the powder.
+Children may be given an incorrect amount of an antibiotic if the wrong amount of water is used to mix it with the powder.

 Amoxicillin oral solution for children

 Amoxicillin is one of the most commonly prescribed antibiotics.
 Liquid Amoxicillin for children comes as a powder for oral suspension, which is mixed when a patient brings a prescription to the pharmacy.
 Forms of liquid Amoxicillin for children: